-Area residents named to Dean's

-List at University of New England
+Area residents named to Dean's List at University of New England

-BIDDEFORD/PORT-

-LAND, Maine - Abigail Argue and Martin Creteau of Alton; Brooke Pepe of Center Barnstead; Haukur Karlsson of Gilford; and Maya Colson of New
+BIDDEFORD/PORTLAND, Maine - Abigail Argue and Martin Creteau of Alton; Brooke Pepe of Center Barnstead; Haukur Karlsson of Gilford; and Maya Colson of New semester.

-Durham have been named to the University of New

-England's Dean's List for the fall semester 2025.
+Durham have been named to the University of New England's Dean's List for the fall semester 2025.

-Dean's List students have

-attained a grade point aver-

-age of 3.3 or better out of a

-possible 4.0 at the end of the
+Dean's List students have attained a grade point average of 3.3 or better out of a possible 4.0 at the end of the with two beautiful coastal campuses in Maine, a oneof-a-kind study-abroad program.

-semester.